Yeomanry

-Yeomanry is a designation used by a number of units or sub-units of the British Army Reserve, descended from volunteer cavalry regiments.
-Today, Yeomanry units serve in a variety of different military roles.
+Yeomanry is a designation used by a number of units and sub-units in the British Army Reserve which are descended from volunteer cavalry regiments that now serve in a variety of different roles.

 History

 Origins

 In the 1790s, following the French Revolution and the rise of Napoleon Bonaparte, the perceived threat of invasion of the Kingdom of Great Britain was high.
 To improve the country's defences, Volunteer regiments were raised in many counties from yeomen.
 While the word "yeoman" in normal use meant a small farmer who owned his land, Yeomanry officers were drawn from the nobility or the landed gentry, and many of the men were the officers' tenants or had other forms of obligation to the officers.
 At its formation, the force was referred to as the Yeomanry Cavalry.
 Members of the yeomanry were not obliged to serve overseas without their individual consent.

 Early 19th century

 During the first half of the nineteenth century, Yeomanry Regiments were used extensively in support of the civil authority to quell riots and civil disturbances, including the Peterloo Massacre; as police forces were created and took over this role, the Yeomanry concentrated on local defence.
 In 1827, it was decided for financial reasons to reduce the number of yeomanry regiments, disbanding those that had not been required to assist the civil power over the previous decade.
 A number of independent troops were also dissolved.
 Following these reductions, the yeomanry establishment was fixed at 22 corps (regiments) receiving allowances and a further 16 serving without pay.

 During the 1830s, the number of yeomanry units fluctuated, reflecting the level of civil unrest in any particular region at any particular time.
 The Irish Yeomanry, which had played a major role in suppressing the rebellion of 1798, was completely disbanded in 1838.